pronovic/apologies/DEVELOPER.md

 there were a standard way to do this in Poetry or in Python, but there isn't as of this writing.

+## Python's Init File

+I've chosen to export some frequently used classes in [`__init__.py`](src/apologies/__init__.py) to flatten the namespace and make the library more approachable.
+This isn't something I've done before, but I noticed this pattern being followed in some other libraries and it seemed to be worthwhile.
+This [article](https://towardsdatascience.com/whats-init-for-me-d70a312da583) was helpful in understanding the options and common practices.
+Unfortunately, Sphinx does not do a good job of documenting the init file, so this doesn't really simplify things for users as much as I had hoped.

 ## Prerequisites

 Nearly all prerequisites are managed by Poetry.
 All you need to do is make